 At around 4-6 months old, your puppy will turn into a little piggy at this stage in their life.
 It’s important to monitor your puppy’s body condition during these months to avoid overfeeding and the potential to become overweight.
-During this time, your puppy will need to eat 3 times daily around 4 months of age, and by the time they’re 6 months old, you can start feeding twice a day.
+During this time, your puppy will need to eat 3 times daily around four months of age, and by the time they’re six months old, you can start feeding twice a day.

 6-12 Months Old

-Once your puppy reaches 6-12 months of age, you can start incorporating a twice a day feeding schedule through adulthood.
+Once your puppy reaches 6-12 months of age, you can start incorporating a twice-a-day feeding schedule through adulthood.
 In general, smaller dogs will finish their growth cycle earlier than larger breeds, which is something to keep in mind when transitioning to a different feeding schedule.

 For example, a Pomeranian may be fully grown around 6 months of age while a Labrador will continue growing after 12 months, and giant breeds, like Great Danes, generally grow until they are 2 years old or so.
 For larger breed dogs, you will want to start feeding food with controlled amounts of calcium which can be found in large breed puppy food or food that is suitable for all life stages.

 Except for giant breed exceptions, most dogs are adults by the time they reach 18 months old.
 At around this time, you should be used to feeding your puppy twice a day and switching them to an adult dog food diet.
 Puppies are so energetic when they are younger, but as they reach adulthood, they may take fewer laps around the yard in favor of longer naps.
 Keep an eye on your dog’s body condition at this time and prepare to adjust food portions based on your dog’s activity level.

 “If you’re feeding an ‘all life stages’ food, there’s no need to change it—just make sure you’re paying attention to portion control,” says Shmalberg.